European shares rise led by defensive stocks, telecoms slump

 "We believe that this was one of the last chances for consolidation within the French telecoms market.
 France will remain a competitive four-player market, with a high capex burden as the market moves to fibre," Berenberg analysts said.

-Choppy market conditions prompted investors to buy defensive stocks, with the European healthcare index gaining 2.1 percent and the utilities index up 0.7 percent.
+Choppy market conditions prompted investors to buy defensive stocks, with the European utilities index gaining 1.3 percent and the healthcare index up 1.5 percent.

-The pan-European FTSEurofirst 300 index was up 0.6 percent by 1426 GMT after falling 1.5 percent to a one-month low on Friday.
+The pan-European FTSEurofirst 300 index was up 0.89 percent by 0957 GMT after falling 1.5 percent to a one-month low in the previous session.
 The index is down about 7 percent this year.

 However, a Reuters poll predicted on Friday that European shares will rise 8 percent from present levels to the end of 2016, with the European Central Bank's supportive monetary policy and the region's improving economic outlook seen helping riskier assets.